EBF-Secure-XML/EBF-Secure-XML.github.io/index.md

 title: Secure Instrument Link
 ---
 # Secure Instrument Link
+Secure Instrument link is a secure mechanism to integrate analytical instruments with LIMS and ELN software.

-This project describes a secure XML-based format for data exchange between LIMS/ELN software and LC-MS instruments.
+It specifies an XML-based format for data exchange between LIMS/ELN software and LC-MS instruments.
 The project originates in regulated bioanalysis, but is open to other areas as well.
+[Learn more about the history](history).

 Secure Instrument Link offers a secure exchange mechanism for two main interactions: